 A. Reporting Bullying or Retaliation.
 Reports of Bullying or Retaliation may be made by School Staff, volunteers, students, parents or guardians, or others, and may be oral or written.
 Oral reports made by or to a School Staff member or volunteer shall be recorded in writing.
 A School Staff member or volunteer is required to report immediately to the Responsible Administrator or to the Board of Trustees or its designee when the Responsible Administrator is the alleged Aggressor, any instance of Bullying or Retaliation the School Staff member or volunteer becomes aware of or witnesses.
 Reports made by students, parents or guardians, or other individuals who are not Match School Staff members or volunteers, may be made anonymously.
-An individual may report an incident using the Incident Reporting Form or by calling, mailing or emailing the Responsible Administrator or members of the Board of Trustees or its designee when the Responsible Administrator or members of the Board of Trustees or its designee when the Responsible Administrator or members of the Board of Trustees or by calling, mailing or emailing the Responsible Administrator or members of the Board of Trustees or its designee when the Responsible Administrator or members of the Board of Trustees or its designee when the Responsible Administrator or members of the Board of Trustees or its designee when the Responsible Administrator or members of the Board of Trustees or its designee when the Responsible Administrator is the alleged Aggressor.
+An individual may report an incident using the Incident Reporting Form or by calling, mailing or emailing the Responsible Administrator or members of the Board of Trustees or its designee when the Responsible Administrator is the alleged Aggressor.